cfognom/HerosInsight/readme.md

 You are very welcome to report bugs by opening issues and provide feedback and/or feature requests using discussions here in Github.

 However, contributing to ***Hero’s Insight*** is currently hard because it is dependent on a closed source fork of GWCA.
 You cannot build the project it without it.

-(Author note: As I understand it, GWCA was made private to prevent misuse (botting, cheating, etc.), so for that reason I have decided not to publish my fork of it either.
-We'll see how this changes in the future.)